 There are an abundance of nice restaurants that serve Korean specialties and world-class seafood.
 Prices aren’t too expensive and the quality is excellent, so they are worth exploring.

 If you want to get a little Korean culture, then you are in the right place because Boryeong has some nice Korean temples.
-Most notably are the Seodoksa, Muryangsa and Goransa temples.
+Most notable are the Seodoksa, Muryangsa, and Goransa temples.

 Drew Goldberg is a recent college graduate who has visited 45+ countries since the beginning of 2012.
 He is currently teaching English in South Korea and he blogs about food, culture and nightlife at the Hungry Partier.